Fungus-Community-Edition/Fungus-wiki/fungus_docs/variables.md

 <!-- **************************************************** -->
 # What is a Variable Type?

-Mimicing c#, %Fungus Variables declare the type of data they are going to contain.
+Mimicing c#, Fungus Variables declare the type of data they are going to contain.
 ![variable data type]

 Simple applications will most commonly use Booleans, variables that hold either true or false, and Strings, Unicode characters, such as words, sentences and paragraphs.